|

 the email containing the AG closing documents to the assigned LSS CSS;

-closing documents are indexed/imaged into the claim.
+AG closing documents are indexed/imaged into all claims; and

 a.
-Read the
+Read

-settlement agreement for special findings (i.e., confirm claims that are
+the settlement agreement for special findings (i.e., confirm claims that are

 excluded or settlement of indemnity/medical/condition only);

 b.
-If there
+If

 settlement;

-f.
+h.
 Update

 medical and indemnity claim settled dates, as appropriate.
-Injury status codes
+Injury status codes will

-changed to “disallowed” if previously allowed;
+“disallowed” if previously allowed;

-Surplus Fund, or other specific terms are described;
+charge it to the Surplus Fund, or other specific terms are described;

-i.
+k.
 Enter

 the “from and to” dates in the payment plan as the date of settlement on the